-Leicester City Women v Arsenal Women
+Arsenal beat Leicester for 14th straight WSL win

 Post update

 Attempt saved.
-Catherine Bott (Leicester City Women) right footed shot from the right side of the box is saved in the centre of the goal.
-Assisted by Aileen Whelan.
+Missy Goodwin (Leicester City Women) left footed shot from outside the box is saved in the top centre of the goal.
+Assisted by Shannon O'Brien.

 Post update